squeaky-pl/pystacia/doc/source/image.rst

 Swirling
 --------

-To apply whirlpool like effect use :meth:`tinyimg.image.Image.swirl`.
+To apply whirlpool like effect use :meth:`pystacia.image.Image.swirl`.
 Positive angles result in clockwise whirling, negative in counter-clockwise.

 >>> img.swirl(60)